Seasonal Variations and Cyclical Variations

 The subjective method is highly subjective there is all possibility of drawing

 different curves by different persons for the same set of data.
-It will be

 2. Semi-Average Method:

-Semi Average Method is very simple to use and saves a lot of time and labor.
+Semi-Average Method is very simple to use and saves a lot of time and labor.

 It does not depend on individual estimates: